huboard/ghee/README.md

      - Enable issue tracking on (your username)/ghee
      - Create a Public Gist and Star it
      - Create an issue with the title "Seeded"
+     - Create a comment on a commit line

 Now run the test suite: